port-labs/ocean/integrations/argocd/README.md

 </details>

 ### Deployment
 This kind represents all the different deployment resources.
-It includes Deployment, Services, Ingress etc
+It includes Deployment, Services, Ingress etc. The mapping should refer to one of the applications from the example response [ArgoCD documentation](https://cd.apps.argoproj.io/swagger-ui#operation/ApplicationService_List)

 <details>
 <summary>blueprint.json</summary>